d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-bert.md

 ## Summary

-* We can pretrain BERT and fine-tune the pretrained BERT model for downstream applications, such as natural language inference on the SNLI dataset.
+* We can fine-tune the pretrained BERT model for downstream applications, such as natural language inference on the SNLI dataset.
 * During fine-tuning, the BERT model becomes part of the model for the downstream application.
 Parameters that are only related to pretraining loss will not be updated during fine-tuning.

 ## Exercises

+1. Fine-tune a much larger pretrained BERT model that is about as big as the original BERT base model if your computational resource allows.
+Set arguments in the `load_pretrained_model` function as: replacing 'bert.small' with 'bert.base', increasing values of `num_hiddens=256`, `ffn_num_hiddens=512`, `num_heads=4`, `num_layers=2` to `768`, `3072`, `12`, `12`, respectively.
+By increasing fine-tuning epochs (and possibly tuning other hyperparameters), can you get a testing accuracy higher than 0.86?
 1. How to truncate a pair of sequences according to their ratio of length?
 Compare this pair truncation method and the one used in the `SNLIBERTDataset` class.
 What are their pros and cons?
-2. Increasing the model size such as setting `num_hiddens=768`, `ffn_num_hiddens=3072`, `num_heads=12`, and `num_layers=12`.
-By increasing pretraining steps and fine-tuning epochs (and possibly tuning other hyperparameters), can you get a testing accuracy higher than 0.86?
-Improve the sentence splitting technique by using those as described in the exercises of :numref:`sec_bert-dataset`.
-Does it lead to better testing accuracy?
-3. If your computational resource allows, use a much larger pretraining corpus and a much larger BERT.
-Can you get a much better testing accuracy?
-How long do the pretraining and fine-tuning take?

 ## [Discussions](https://discuss.mxnet.io/t/5870)